kinecosystem/kin-website-docs/docs/documentation/android-sdk.md

 The flow is very similar to [Transfer Kin](#snippet-transfer-kin) but adds a step in which you:

 - Get the 'WhitelistableTransaction' object from the 'Transaction' object you create.
 - Send 'WhitelistableTransaction' to the whitelist service to create string 'whitelistTransaction'.
 - Use method 'sendWhitelistTransaction(String whitelist)' where 'String whitelist' = 'whitelistTransaction'.

+Remember that you will need a server to whitelist your transactions.
+You build that with the Python SDK.

 ###### Snippet: Whitelist service